tux4kids/tuxmath/doc/README.txt

 Configuration
 -------------
-  School-type settings in which all students have a single username may benefit from additional configuration---see below under "Configuring multiple users."
+  If all players are using a single account (e.g., a home computer that is always logged in, or a school setting in which all students have a single username), you may want to do some additional configuration---see below under "Configuring multiple users."

 Running The Program